yyiilluu/xprompt_doc/features/post_generation.md

 ### Answer corroboration
 If a model would hallucinate, it is unlikely that the model would hallucinate the same thing every time.
 Therefore, XPrompt provides the ability to corroborate different responses from the same model and different models to identify potentially hallucinated or problematic sentences or words.
+`answer_corroboration_count` specifies how many more different generations should be used for comparison.
+More different genartions will have better cooroboration results but it will incure more costs as well.
+If you are not sure, we recommend you start with just 2, which includes 1 answer generated with specified temperature and 2 more generated for corroboration.

 ```python
 xprompt.ChatCompletion.create(